TheJumpCloud/jcapi-python/jcapiv2/docs/SystemsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **graph_system_traverse_user**
-> list[GraphObjectWithPaths] graph_system_traverse_user(system_id, content_type, accept, limit=limit, skip=skip, date=date, authorization=authorization, x_org_id=x_org_id)
+> list[GraphObjectWithPaths] graph_system_traverse_user(system_id, content_type, accept, limit=limit, x_org_id=x_org_id, skip=skip, date=date, authorization=authorization, filter=filter)

 List the Users bound to a System

 This endpoint will return all Users bound to a System, either directly or indirectly essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this System to the corresponding User; this array represents all grouping and/or associations that would have to be removed to deprovision the User from this System.
 See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/systems/{System_ID}/users \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}'  ```

 ### Example
 ```python